Volkswagen e-up! review

 Anyone familiar with VW's city car will feel at home behind the wheel of this new Volkswagen e-up! electric car

-Volkswagen is a little late to the electric car market, but it’s got bold ambitions to top the zero-emissions sales charts by 2018.
-With a large percentage of its vast £6billion annual research and development budget going towards the creation of hybrids and full EVs, you wouldn’t bet against it happening – and the Volkswagen e-up! is the first chapter in this bold plan.
+Volkswagen was a little late to the electric car market, but it has bold ambitions to top the zero-emissions sales charts by 2018.
+With a large percentage of its vast £6billion annual research and development budget going towards the creation of hybrids and full EVs, you wouldn’t bet against it happening – and the Volkswagen e-up! was the first chapter in this bold plan.